privatenumber/git-squash-branch/README.md

 <sub>Support this project by ⭐️ starring and sharing it.
 [Follow me](https://github.com/privatenumber) to see what other cool projects I'm working on! ❤️</sub>

+## Why?
+To consolidate the commits in a branch to a single commit for a cleaner Git history.

+Examples:
+1. Squashing WIP commits in the default branch of a new repository.
+I personally do this often when starting a new project.

+2. Squashing your PR's commits when [squash merging](https://docs.github.com/en/repositories/configuring-branches-and-merges-in-your-repository/configuring-pull-request-merges/configuring-commit-squashing-for-pull-requests) is disabled on the repository you're contributing to.

+3. Squashing your PR's commits when your PR is deployed through another PR (e.g. in a batched PRs, GitHub cannot squash individual PRs in the batch)

 ## Usage

 ### Squash current branch